 We hear from parents on a regular basis who have children that struggle to recognize numbers and count.
 One way that numbers are traditionally taught is to display a chart of 100 numbers in rows of ten and count that chart daily.
 Repetition over many passes through that chart will eventually work… most of the time.
 However, there is a much more effective way to get this done, especially when teaching a beginner.

-We have a brand new set of books: Right-Brained Addition & Subtraction, Right-Brained Place Value, Right-Brained Multiplication & Division and Right-Brained Fractions.
+We have a brand new set of books: Right-Brained Addition & Subtraction, Right-Brained Addition & Subtraction Vol. 2, Right-Brained Multiplication & Division, and Right-Brained Fractions.
 These books arrange all the left-brained factoids in right-brained elements for ease of delivery to the brains of these lovely right-brained learners.
 As part of the new editions of these books, we have created playing cards that reinforce and provide practice while providing a fun experience.

 Here is a good strategy for teaching a young child to count that you can do today:

+1. Download 5 Frame, print it, cut out the charts, and tape end to end to make a chart long enough to accommodate 100 numbers (or as many numbers as you want).
 2. Write the numbers in the boxes.
 You can take turns with your child to keep this from being a tedious activity that makes their hand tired; alternatively, you may write all the numbers in yourself.
-1. Download 5 Frame, print it, and cut out the charts and tape end to end to make a chart long enough to accommodate 100 numbers (or as many numbers as you want).

 3. Supply the child with crayons or markers to use for color-coding.